wri/aqueduct_analyze_locations/address_faq.md

+# Instructions for using files with coordinates.

+## **Q: How should I format my excel address file?**
+A: Your excel file should contain three columns: location name, latitude and longtidue.
+See the [template](https://github.com/wri/aqueduct_analyze_locations/blob/master/input_templates/example_coordinates.xlsx)

+## **Q: Which coordinate notation should I use?**
+A: use latitude and longitude in decimal degrees.

 # Instructions for using files with addresses.

 ## **Q: How should I format my excel address file?**

 A: Your excel file should contain two columns: location name and address.
-See the [template](https://github.com/wri/aqueduct_analyze_locations/blob/master/input_templates/example_address.csv)
+See the [template](https://github.com/wri/aqueduct_analyze_locations/blob/master/input_templates/example_address.xlsx)

 If your address components (street name, city, county) are in different columns, you should merge them into a single column.
 See the questions below on how to merge columns.